 The indomitable Jack Orman (www.muzique.com) has researched the Big Muff Tone control and suggested various improvements.
 One of these improvements is to add a Body pot that provides more control over the response of the circuit.
 This version uses a 3.3k ohm resistor in place of the stock 22k value, and adds a 25k pot to ground.
 This provide you with a tone control that can handle both flat and 'scooped'; frequency responses.

 As with the original version, you can build the circuit on a set of two pots.

 Because the circuit uses very few parts, you can build one into a small enclosure with in and out jacks.
 The result is a small battery-free tone control that you can insert in various parts of your effects chain where you need control over tone.
 The Hammond 1590A enclosure is ideal for our purposes.
 It measures 3.64" x 1.52" x 1.06"--just enough to hold the components.
 Here's the wiring diagram:

-You’ll notice that the tone stack does not have any power connections.
-That’s because it is a passive circuit—good for simplicity but it does come with a cost.
-Passive components in a tone stack configuration will reduce the output of the device you attach it to—whether it an effect pedal or an amplifier.
+You'll notice that the tone stack does not have any power connections.
+That's because it is a passive circuit--good for simplicity but it does come with a cost.
+Passive components in a tone stack configuration will reduce the output of the device you attach it to--whether it an effect pedal or an amplifier.
 Active tone stacks do not have this limitation, but require power and generally more parts.
-Try the BMP tone stack on various pedals and amps—you can quickly tell if it is removing to much signal.
-If that’s the case, consider putting the tone stack after a booster to make up for lost signal.
+Try the BMP tone stack on various pedals and amps and you can quickly tell if it is removing to much signal.
+If that's the case, consider putting the tone stack after a booster to make up for lost signal.